Tuukkaani/Tuukkaani/README.md

  - 🤝 I know how to efficiently work as a team towards a common goal.
  - 👽 I tend to get along with all sorts of personalities.

-## How to reach me
+## Social

-Email - tuukka.mikkonen@tutanota.com
+Feel free to send me an email at tuukka.mikkonen@tutanota.com